 About me

-I’m an integrative counsellor, which means I believe there isn’t just one therapeutic approach for all situations.
-In my work, I draw on a number of different counselling theories and approaches, using the ones that are the most suitable and beneficial.
-The main approaches I use are Person-Centred, Psychodynamic and Cognitive Behavioural Therapy (CBT).
+I’m an integrative counsellor which means I believe there isn’t just one therapeutic approach for all situations.
+I draw on a number of counselling theories, using the ones that are most suitable and beneficial.
+The main approaches I use are Person-Centred, Psychodynamic and CBT.
+I also have significant experience of grief counselling and of dealing with men's issues

-My approach is to work alongside you, and help you through whatever it is that brings you to counselling.
+My overriding aim is to build a therapeutic relationship that is caring and non-judgmental.
+I will work alongside you and help you through whatever it is that brings you to counselling.
 You will always be at the centre of everything we do, and the sessions will always be led by what you want to talk about.

 Training, qualifications & experience